-Agricultural land is often deemed suitable for development from a biodiversity impacts perspective.
-Despite typically exhibiting low species diversity and a high prevalence of exotic and invasive species, such landscapes may nevertheless provide refuge or stepping stones for a range of species.
-It is important not to overlook the potential biodiversity value of farming landscapes when assessing the impacts of conversion to other developments (e.g., solar farms), intensification, altering management practices (e.g., irrigation), or changing the commodity produced.
+Agricultural land can be seen as suitable for development from a biodiversity impacts perspective.
+Despite often exhibiting low species diversity and a high prevalence of exotic and invasive species, such landscapes may nevertheless provide habitat, refuge or steppingstones for a range of species.
+It is important not to overlook the potential biodiversity value of farming or grazing landscapes when assessing the impacts of conversion to other developments (e.g., solar farms), intensification, altering management practices (e.g., irrigation), or changing the commodity produced.
 Failing to identify appropriate mitigation can lead to a biodiversity loss that goes undetected and can be significant cumulatively or at the landscape level.